-Bouguer slab corrected gravity $(g_b)$ - The Bouguer correction is a first-order correction to account for the excess mass underlying observation points located at elevations higher than the elevation datum (sea level or the geoid).
+Bouguer slab corrected gravity $(g_b)$ : The Bouguer correction is a first-order correction to account for the excess mass underlying observation points located at elevations higher than the elevation datum (sea level or the geoid).
 Conversely, it accounts for a mass deficiency at observation points located below the elevation datum.
 The form of the Bouguer gravity anomaly, $g_b$ , is given by:

-$$g_b = g{obs} - g_n + 0.3086h - 0.04193r h (mGal)$$
+$$g_b = gobs - g_n + 0.3086h - 0.04193rh (mGal)$$ (6)

-where r is the average density of the rocks underlying the survey area.
+where r is the average density of the rocks underlying the survey area and h is the elevation (in m).

-Terrain corrected bouguer gravity $(g_t)$ - The terrain correction accounts for variations in the observed gravitational acceleration caused by variations in topography near each observation point.
-Because of the assumptions made during the Bouguer Slab correction, the terrain correction is positive regardless of whether the local topography consists of a mountain or a valley.
-The form of the Terrain corrected, Bouguer gravity anomaly, $g_t$ , is given by:
+Terrain corrected bouguer gravity (gt): The terrain correction accounts for variations in the observed gravitational acceleration caused by variations in topography near each observation point.
+Because of the assumptions made during the Bouguer slab correction, the terrain correction is positive regardless of whether the local topography consists of a mountain or a valley.
+The form of the Terrain corrected, Bouguer gravity anomaly, gt, is given by:

-$$g_t = g{obs} - g_n + 0.3086h - 0.04193rh + TC (mGal)$$
+$$g_t = gobs - g_n + 0.3086h - 0.04193rh + TC (mGal)$$ (7)